 Remove the steak when cooked and set aside.
 Add a little more oil to the skillet and drop the heat to medium then saute peppers and onions until tender-crisp.

-As when making any homemade sliders, begin assembly by placing the bottom half of your rolls in a small baking dish, then top with sliced steak, peppers, onions, and cheese.
-Top with the upper half of the buns and paint with a mixture of melted butter, onion powder, and Worcestershire sauce.
+Slice your slider rolls in half with a serrated knife.
+Then, as when making any homemade sliders, begin assembly by placing the bottoms of the rolls in a small baking dish, then top with cooked steak, sauteed onions, peppers, and a layer of cheese.
+Cover with the top of the rolls and paint with the sauce mixture.

 Cover your dish with foil and bake for 15 minutes in a 400-degree oven, then remove the foil and bake for 5 minutes longer.
-Remove from the oven and serve.
+Remove from the oven and serve with French fries, onion rings, or potato salad.

 Philly Cheesesteak Sliders